letsmake-uk/sound-light-and-motion/_posts/2015-06-05-2-galileo-outputs.md

 The board can output *digital* signals on any of its pins (labelled 0-13).
 It can only output an *analog* signal on pins marked with a "***~***" (pronounced 'tilde'), so that's pins ~3, ~5, ~6, ~9, ~10 and ~11.

-The galileo (and all other arduino-compatible boards) use a technique called "PWM" to generate analog signals.
-This technique is good enough for a lot of day-to-day applications, but not so much for others.
-See the handout on Low Pass Filters for more info.

 ## Light-Emitting Diode (LED)
 <br>